 🤔 What is a poke bowl?

 Poke means cuts in Hawaiian.
 Originally the Poke Bowl is a Hawaiian dish made from raw fish and seasoned with soy sauce, sesame oil, or green onions as the fishermen used to make this dish with the cut-offs from their daily catch.

-Asian and American cultures have heavily influenced the dish, and well… now we veganized it to adjust to our food choices!
+Asian and American cultures have heavily influenced the dish, and well… now we have veganized it to adjust our food choices!